 While it may be normal to be nervous, know when it goes beyond everyday stress.
-Dr. Sumru Bilge-Johnson, director of the child and adolescent psychiatry fellowship program at Akron Children’s Hospital, offers parents a variety of physical and emotional signs of school-based anxiety to watch for in their kids:
+Dr. Sumru Bilge-Johnson, Akron Children’s director of the child and adolescent psychiatry fellowship program, offers parents a variety of physical and emotional signs of school-based anxiety to watch for in kids:

 - Upset stomach